 Stroke and TIA: Who Is AffectedSkip to the navigation

 About 795,000 people in the United States have a stroke each year.
-About 610,000 are first strokes, and about 185,000 are recurrent attacks:1
+About 610,000 are first strokes, and about 185,000 are recurrent strokes:footnote 1

 - Stroke is a leading cause of death, after heart disease and cancer.

-- Blacks are almost twice as likely as whites to have a stroke.
+- African Americans are more likely than people of other races to have a stroke.

 Men, African Americans, and Mexican Americans have TIAs more often than women and people of other races.footnote 1

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org.

-© 1995-2013 Healthwise, Incorporated.
+© 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.